The Doctoral Program in Political Science is accredited both in the United States and Austria.

 Doctoral Dissertation

-Within six years after their enrollment to the Doctoral Program, doctoral candidates are required to submit a doctoral dissertation.
-The CEU doctoral dissertation shall not exceed 80,000 words (including tables, graphs and footnotes; excluding bibliography) without prior permission of the Doctoral Committee.
+Within four years after their enrollment to the Doctoral Program, doctoral candidates are required to submit a doctoral dissertation.
+The CEU doctoral dissertation shall not exceed 80,000 words (including tables, graphs and footnotes; excluding bibliography).

 To satisfy the degree requirements, the dissertation must make a significant and original contribution to the knowledge and understanding of the subject and must demonstrate the capacity of the candidate to carry out independent quality research.
 Doctoral candidates have to defend their dissertation in front of a Dissertation Committee, at a public defense.